Naki93/eventmanagement-frontend/README.md

 Deployment
 Separate Deployment
+The App has been deployed on render
 For larger applications or improved scalability, I have deployed the backend and frontend separately.
 The backend serves as an API server, and the frontend is a standalone application that communicates with the API.
+Therefor I have used this api  in my frontend REACT_APP_API_BASE_URL=http://localhost:5000/auth

 ### Contributing
 Contributions to Eventify are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.